wandevs/wan-trade-web/user-guide.md

 ![img](./img/8.png)

-**Step 6:** Lucy and Tom open the DApp store section of the Wallet and add the P2PE DApp to their wallet’s local DApps section.
+**Step 6:** Lucy and Tom open the DApp store section of the Wallet and add the WanSwap DApp to their wallet’s local DApps section.

 ![img](./img/9.png)

-**Step 7:** Lucy and Tom open the P2PE DApp in the wallet, and select the addresses where WBTC and WETH are stored through address selector in the top right corner.
+**Step 7:** Lucy and Tom open the WanSwap DApp in the wallet, and select the addresses where WBTC and WETH are stored through address selector in the top right corner.

 ![img](./img/10.png)